By Brian Smith

 I enjoyed reading this book.
 It is not what I expected at all.
 Most of the books and literature I have read on fishing have either been technical or more often reflective essays or stories about the experience in more of a romantic or Zen kind of way.
-A lot of this book is about a ruthless pursuit by very wealthy and obsessed people that are chasing world records and how that, among other factors, helps destroy a wonderful fishery.
+A lot of Lords of the Fly is about a ruthless pursuit by very wealthy and obsessed people that are chasing world records and how that, among other factors, helps destroy a wonderful fishery.

 The book covers the gamete, broken marriages and relationships, drugs, excessive compulsive behavior all in the pursuit of Tarpon world records.
 There is even a chapter in the book that describes the antics of a Mafia member who because obsessed in the record chasing.
 These men pulled out all the stops, hiring guides for months on end, using aircraft to spot fish and starting their own boat and reel companies merely for the purpose of producing innovative equipment to help them in their obsession.